revolt3d/politics/content/news/12102022-wahl-death-qatar-world-cup.md

 ---
-Title: Autopsy Reviews Journalist Grant Wahl's Cause of Death
+Title: Autopsy Reveals Journalist Grant Wahl's Cause of Death
 Description: Wahl's wife reveals the results of the autopsy that Grant Wahl died of an aneurysm in his heart.
 Author: revolt3d
 Date: 2022-12-15 15:49